-The School Garden Network of Sonoma County supports and promotes sustainable garden and nutrition-based learning programs in Sonoma County schools, connects school communities with fresh, locally grown foods, and provides a forum for exchanging information and resources.
+School Garden Network promotes and supports sustainable food gardens and wildlife habitats on school campuses in Sonoma County.
 We empower youth to embrace healthy eating habits and to develop respect for and stewardship of all living things.

 Since its inception in 2003, SGN has awarded over $118,000 in grant funding to 22 local schools.
 Fundraising and outreach for these programs continue to be top priorities.